-Content which we post, or which another trader posts, on the eToro Community or make available on the eToro platform
+Content which we post, or which another trader posts, on the etoro Community or make available on the etoro platform

-You should not make investment decisions based on information provided by individual traders (who may be anonymous or unidentifiable), such as details of the trades they make or any opinions expressed by them on the eToro platform.
-Content on eToro's platform which is generated by members of the eToro Community does not contain advice or recommendations or endorsements by or on behalf of any eToro Group entity.
+You should not make investment decisions based on information provided by individual traders (who may be anonymous or unidentifiable), such as details of the trades they make or any opinions expressed by them on the etoro platform.
+Content on etoro's platform which is generated by members of the etoro Community does not contain advice or recommendations or endorsements by or on behalf of any etoro Group entity.